top of page

 ARTIFACT SOURCING

-Scientific techniques, such as X-ray fluorescence analysis or rock magnetic characterization methods, can enable archaeologists to identify the geological sources of artifacts' raw materials, providing clues about the geographic origins of artifacts that were transported, due to either exchange or mobility, by people living in the distant past.
+Determining the geological sources of artifacts' raw materials provides clues to the geographic origins of artifacts that were made and moved, via exchange or mobility, by people in the distant past.

 bottom of page